isabella232/wolmo-core-ios/README.md

 1. [AlertViewPresenter](Core/Utilities/Alerts/AlertViewPresenter.swift): Abstracts the logic of presenting different type of alerts.
 2. [ProgressHUDDelegate](Core/Utilities/ProgressHUD/ProgressHUDDelegate.swift): Abstracts the logic of presenting a progress HUD, usually used in blocking operation (like a sign up).
 3. [ActionHandler](Core/Utilities/ActionHandler.swift): Closure-based handlers for UIControlEvents (great for UIButtons).
-4. [AssociatedObject](Core/Utilities/AssociatedObject.swift): Setter and getted for associated objects.
+4. [AssociatedObject](Core/Utilities/AssociatedObject.swift): Setter and getter for associated objects.
 Works with objects and value types.
-5. [DeviceType](Core/Utilities/DeviceType.swift): Provides the current device type.
-6. [CellIdentifiable](Core/Utilities/CellIdentifiable.swift): Identifies a cell.
+5. [CellIdentifiable](Core/Utilities/CellIdentifiable.swift): Identifies a cell.
 Usually used with `UICollectionView` and `UITableView`.
+6. [DeviceType](Core/Utilities/DeviceType.swift): Provides the current device type.
+7. [PathAppendable](Core/Utilities/PathAppendable.swift): Makes a component able to be appended to a URL or string.

 ### Extensions
 Extends the behaviour of a component (`class`, `struct`, `enum`, ...) by adding common functionality (functions, computed properties, initializers, ...).

 Extensions contain components which depends exclusively on other components.

 For example, [Collapsable](Core/Extensions/UIKit/UIView/Collapsable.swift) represents a collapsable element.
 This behaviour is an addition to a `UIView`; it would not make sense to have something which is not renderable as `Collapsable`.
 Furthermore, it doesn't make sense for `Collapsable` to exist per se; it is a behaviour added to any view which conforms to it.